MonoS/VS-ContinuityFixer/README.md

 	fix = core.std.ShufflePlanes([y,u,v], [0,1,2], vs.YUV)

 # Known issues
-For large repair value [the four sides] the plugin create strange artifact and is not pixel exact to the avs version, i don't know what cause this but for sane values [less then 10 pixel, maybe more] the output is the same as the avs version.
+<del>For large repair value [the four sides] the plugin create strange artifact and is not pixel exact to the avs version, i don't know what cause this but for sane values [less then 10 pixel, maybe more] the output is the same as the avs version.</del> Fixed in V5

 # Compilation